 SAGE Teaching Innovations and Professional Development Award,American Sociological Association Section on Teaching and Learning, 2018 ($600) The purpose of this award is to prepare a new generation of scholars and leaders in teaching sociology by providing funds to support participation in the American Sociological Association Section on Teaching and Learning Pre-Conference Workshop.

 Buttrick-Crippen Fellowship, Knight Institute for Writing in the Disciplines, Cornell University, 2017–2018 ($26,000) This fellowship is one of two awarded across Cornell disciplines to support graduate students in designing and teaching a proposed First-Year Writing Seminar of their own design.
-Fellows are given a year of support during which they can devote themselves to the study and practice of teaching composition within and beyond the context of their own discipline.
+The Knight Institute has a reputation of creating the premier writing program in the country, being the first to implement the idea of teaching writing across the disciplines.
+Fellows are given a year of support during which they can devote themselves to the study and practice of teaching composition within and beyond the context of their own field.
 In addition to spending time on course design and exploring instructional strategies for teaching sociology and writing, I used this opportunity to research effective classroom-based strategies for active learning.

 Scholarship of Teaching and Learning Program, Cornell Center for Teaching Innovation, 2017–2018 ($500) A small cohort of graduate instructors is selected to receive training and support for implementing classroom research projects on teaching effectiveness.
 My project investigates how students perceive and respond to learning objectives and writing prompts in the college classroom.